bling/dotvim/README.md

 let g:dotvim_settings.max_column = 80
 let g:dotvim_settings.colorscheme = 'my_awesome_colorscheme'

+" change the default directory where all miscellaneous persistent files go let g:dotvim_settings.cache_dir = "/some/place/else"

 " by default, language specific plugins are not loaded.  this can be changed with the following: let g:dotvim_settings.plugin_groups_exclude = ['ruby','python']